 With 20 years of coaching experience at the collegiate and prep school levels, Norton was hired as the head coach of the Tufts University Men's Hockey program in August 2015.
 In his first season he guided the Jumbos to a competitive 10-10-6 finish in NESCAC.
 The team advanced to the conference semi-finals with an upset victory of #1 seed Williams College.
 Tufts also won Castleton's Rutland Herald Invitational that year.

-Norton's first two seasons with the Jumbos have featured impressive athletic and academic recognition earned by his players.
+Norton's first three seasons with the Jumbos have featured some impressive athletic and academic recognition earned by his players.
 In 2016, goalie Mason Pulde achieved Academic All-America® honors as selected by the College Sports Information Directors of America.
 Pulde also led NCAA Division III netmiders in save percentage that season with a .947 mark.
 Defenseman Sean Kavanagh was a two-time semi-finalist for the Concannon Award, presented annually to the best American-born college hockey player in New England at the NCAA Division II/III level.
-Last year, eight team members received NESCAC All-Academic honors for carrying grade point averages of 3.4 or higher.
+Last year, five team members received NESCAC All-Academic honors for carrying grade point averages of 3.4 or higher.